influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.0/introduction/getting_started.md

 Here, we'll generate a configuration file and simultaneously specify the desired inputs with the `-input-filter` flag and the desired output with the `-output-filter` flag.

-In the example below, we create a configuration file called `telegraf.conf` with two inputs: one that reads metrics about the system's cpu usage (`cpu`) and one that reads metrics about the system's memory usage (`mem`). `telegraf.conf` specifies InfluxDB as the desired output.
+In the example below, we create a configuration file called `telegraf.conf` with two inputs: one that reads metrics about the system's cpu usage (`cpu`) and one that reads metrics about the system's memory usage (`mem`).
+We specify InfluxDB as the desired output.

 ```bash
 telegraf -sample-config -input-filter cpu:mem -output-filter influxdb > telegraf.conf